 Anna pondered on what she had meant by it.
 In a deep diminishing sigh, she resigned herself to the fact her sister would always reap the riches of karma, no matter what she did.
 She was one in a million, and she was looking forward to finally seeing her again.

 Now, three years after running away, Isabella was finally getting married, too, Nick.
 Mother could not be more excited and to have been asked to assist with the wedding preparations.
 It was as though Isabella could do no wrong, despite her running away and nearly causing her mother to have a heart attack, not to mention the sleepless nights that followed, month after month, without a single word.

-Her mother truly believed Isabella was a victim of Mr Richard Latimore, who had subsequently hit the tabloids after being found guilty of committing several acts of fraud and indecent exposure.
+Her mother truly believed Isabella was a victim of Mr Richard Latimore.
+He had subsequently hit the tabloids after committing several acts of fraud and indecent exposure.
 His lawyer had pleaded it was due to a mental breakdown caused by financial difficulties he had endured for several years.
 As destiny intended, Anna surmised, what else could it have been?
 It was not a coincidence.

 ‘O’ well, she sighed; what was the point in going over the past?
 She was merely feeling sorry for herself.
 Anna stood up and grabbed her book from the top of the pine chest of drawers.
 The crux of which she was adamant was that she would most definitely not be entertaining Paul Rose.